The mitral valve is part of the heart. Remember how the heart works?

 Then the person doing the test will press very gently on your chest with a thick plastic wand and move this wand around and around on the skin over your heart.
 As it moves, the wand takes pictures of your heart.
 An echo takes longer than an ECG — about 30 minutes.
 (Often they have a video you can choose to watch to keep from being bored.)
 If you have MVP, the doctor should be able to see the floppy valve on this picture.

 If the doctor discovers that you do have MVP, you probably won't need any treatment.

 In a few cases, kids may take a medicine to help the heart pump blood out to the body or and sometimes to give the heart a more regular heartbeat.
 Very rarely, a kid might have surgery to fix a mitral valve that's really leaky.

-Germs (called bacteria) travel through our blood every day and once in a while they can stick to your floppy mitral valve, and can cause an infection in the heart.
-This kind of infection is called bacterial endocarditis (say: bak-teer-ee-ul en-doh-kar-dye-tus).
+Bacteria (a type of germ) travel through the blood every day, and once in a while they can stick to the floppy mitral valve, causing an infection in the heart.
+This kind of infection is called bacterial endocarditis (say: bak-TEER-ee-ul en-doh-kar-DYE-tus).